frerom/deper/README.md

 var randomNumber = randomizer.random();
 ```
 ##Default Dependencies
-If a dependency isn't provided by the user, it will default to require
+If a dependency isn't provided by the user, it will default to require.

 ###randomizer.js
 ```